 Speaking of historical illiteracy, the "original Americans" crossed the Bering Land Bridge more than 10,000 years ago.
 Spaniards and Frenchmen also beat the English colonists to North America by more than a century, though they weren't good guys either -- the point is that the English were not "original" in any sense of the word..@CalderonHenk "Immigrated" suggests they moved to a foreign country, which they didn't.
 They arrived at a wilderness and MADE a country.— J Burton (@JBurtonXP) February 9, 2017

 "Pilgrims," first of all, is a misnomer.
-According to Merriam-Webster, a pilgrim is "one who journeys in foreign lands," which better describes the French trapper and traders than the English religious separatists who settled in Massachusetts because they had made themselves obnoxious by their fanaticism and bigotry in Britain and the Netherlands.
+According to Merriam-Webster, a pilgrim is "one who journeys in foreign lands," which better describes the French trappers and traders than the English religious separatists who settled in Massachusetts because they had made themselves obnoxious by their fanaticism and bigotry in Britain and the Netherlands.
 Nor were they "one who travels to a shrine or holy place as a devotee," the other M-W definition.
-"Colonists" and "homesteaders" don't describe all the English intruders either; some came here, as in Virginia, as employees of corporations or as indentured servants (before the latter were replaced by African slaves).
+"Colonists" and "homesteaders" don't describe all the English intruders either; some came here, as in Virginia, as employees of corporations or as indentured servants (before the latter were replaced by African slaves); some were convicts, transported here as their sentence.
 Burton is purveying a hoary quasi-historical origin myth here, not offering historical literacy.

 Ditto for "arrived at a wilderness" (!).
 North America was not a wilderness, though it contained some.
 It was inhabited by millions of people, who had villages, towns, even cities; farms; and complex systems of government and social organization.
 The English interlopers (I won't call them "immigrants" either) would have had a harder time displacing the original Americans if the latter hadn't been decimated by diseases brought to the Americas by those who preceded the English.
 It's even part of the American origin myth that the "Pilgrims" nearly died off in their first year due to their ignorance and incompetence as homesteaders, but were saved by the generous help of the surviving original Americans.
 Much of the land they eventually farmed had been cleared and prepared by those original Americans; as their successors learned, clearing a real wilderness is a lot harder than taking over other people's lands.